neos/metadata-contentrepositoryadapter/Readme.md

-# Neos Neos MetaData ContentRepositoryAdapter
+# Neos MetaData Content Repository Adapter

-This package handels the mapping of meta data DTOs to the Neos Content Repository.
+This package handles the mapping of meta data DTOs to the Neos Content Repository.

 **Note: This package is work in progress.
 The class structure and interfaces may change a lot over time.
 The package is not meant for productive use.**